Reviews of “Jackass Forever,” “Sundown,” “Jockey” and Home Video Spotlight

 Grade: B+

-(Rated R for sexual content, violence, language and some graphic nudity.
-Opens in select theaters on February 4.)
+Rated R for sexual content, violence, language and some graphic nudity.
+Opens in select theaters on Feb.
+4.

 The premise: Writer/director Michel Franco reteams with frequent collaborator Tim Roth in this slow-burn thriller.
 It centers on a wealthy family (Roth, Charlotte Gainsbourg, Samuel Bottomley and Albertine Kotting McMillan) forced to cut their luxurious vacation short when they receive news of a tragedy back home.
 However, a lost passport separates the group, which leads to some unsettling behavior, shocking revelations and deadly consequences.